ZeroHX/STD-Program/README.md

 # STD-Program
-This repository is project in Computer Programming, IT KMITL.
+This repository is a project in Computer Programming, IT KMITL.